-Financial Risk Risk Rating 2013/14 Base Budget £'000 Budget as %age net budget Description of Risk and Summary of Risk Management Arrangements Car Parking Amber 1,491 1.8% Budget forecasts are based on revised charges and actual income achieved in previous years.
+Financial Risk Dial 2013/14 Base Budget Description of Dick and Cummary of Dick Management Financiai Risk Risk Budget Description of Risk and Summary of Risk Management Rating Budget £'000 as %age Arrangements Car Davidas Amber 1,491 net budget Dudret foresets are board on regional abores and estual income Car Parking Amber 1,491 1.8% Budget forecasts are based on revised charges and actual income achieved in previous years.
 There is a risk that the planned level of income may not be achieved.
 The risk car parking income shortfalls has been addressed by a permanent reduction of £392k in this budget for 2012/13.
-Fee Income - Planning & Building Control Amber 450 0.5% The fee income target must be achieved to fund part of the department's expenditure budget.
+Fee Income - Planning & Amber 450 0.5% The fee income target must be achieved to fund part of the department's Building Control expenditure budget.
 This income cannot be controlled or easily estimated.
 Achieving the target depends on sufficient numbers/size of applications being received, national economic conditions such as interest rates being sufficiently favourable to encourage development and, in the case of Building Control, the section being able to successfully compete with the private sector.
-A specific reserve has been earmarked to address an anticipated shortfall in this income in 2013/14 Rent Income - Economic Development Service Green 210 0.2% Rent income is paid by new/growing businesses in the Brougham Enterprise Centre and Industrial Units.
+A specific reserve has been earmarked to address an anticipated shortfall in this income in 2013/14 Rent Income - Economic Green 210 0.2% Rent income is paid by new/growing businesses in the Brougham Development Service Enterprise Centre and Industrial Units.
 Whilst the recent major investment programme for these managed workspace units should help to secure good occupancy levels, factors beyond the department's control, most notably the prevailing national economic conditions, may increase the risk of non-payment and/or under occupancy during 2013/14.
 Trading Accounts Amber 29,560 34.9% The department has a wide range of trading operations which generate income by charging clients both internal and external to the Council.
-This includes services such as school catering, highways, building maintenance, garage, passenger transport as well as professional fees which funds the salaries of staf in property and engineering related services.
+This includes services such as school catering, highways, building maintenance, garage, passenger transport as well as professional fees which funds the salaries of staff in property and engineering related services.
 This income is not certain and depends on local and national economic conditions and can be volatile in response to reductions in client budgets and the Councils capital programme.